 After having significant pain in my abdomen due to a hiatal hernia for many months, and not receiving a clear treatment plan from traditional medical protocol, I called Dr. Paul Baker to see if he could help.

-Dr Paul told me that he could treat and completely fix the hiatal hernia through adjusting my stomach out of my esophagus and that my wounded abdomen would heal on its own.
+Dr Paul told me that he could treat and completely treat the hiatal hernia through adjusting my stomach out of my esophagus and that my wounded abdomen would heal on its own.

 This was a simple but surprising solution since many of my friends thought that surgery was the only solution for any kind of hernia.